Contributing Gear Editor

 The Inertia

 Winter, spring, summer, or fall, fleece jackets come in clutch when the temperatures drop.
-Whether you spend your free time camping, hiking, backpacking, skiing, or climbing, a cozy fleece jacket is a great option to wear over a base-layer or beneath a winter jacket.
+Whether you spend your free time camping, hiking, skiing, or climbing, a fleece jacket is a great option to wear over a base layer or beneath a snowboard jacket.

 Some fleeces are designed to be breathable and lightweight whereas others are created to be ultra warm or stylish.
-We tested a range of the best fleece jackets out there and compiled a list of our favorites for all types of outdoorsy folks.
+We tested a wide range of the best fleece jackets and compiled our favorites for every type of active (and not so active) pursuit.

-Best Overall Fleece Jacket: Patagonia Microdini 1/2-Zip Fleece Pullover
+Best Overall Fleece Jacket: Patagonia R1 Air Full-Zip Hoody

 Best Fleece for Hiking: Outdoor Research Mega Trail Mix Fleece Hoodie